bluesky/tiled/example_configs/graphs/README.md

 Namespaces are CURIE prefix -> URI mappings (e.g. `schema -> https://schema.org/`)
 used to expand/compact property keys and link predicates.
-They only show up here if something registered them — either a JSON-LD import (which auto-registers its `@context` prefixes) or an explicit mutation:
+They only show up here if something registered them, via an explicit mutation:

 ```graphql
 mutation {